I woke up yesterday wanting to die.

 Then I saw her.
 She was a virgin.

 I used to go for walks with him in the sunsets.
 His eyes were just made to watch the sun go down in them.
 The long lashes would always feel like the leaves of a beloved tree.
-When shadows would fell across his neck-bone I always wanted to be in his arms.
+When shadows would fall across his neck-bone I always wanted to be in his arms.
 I wanted him to hold me close.
-I wanted to see his goosebumps when I put my finger on his shadows that grew by the light.
+I wanted to see his goosebumps when I put my finger on his shadows that grew by the darkness.

 My first night with him I was determined to make it a beautiful one.
 Because you know… I wanted to have beautiful things.
 So his excitement turned into passion.
 Touch of the finger tips created magic upon which the Universe first came to being.
 Skin to skin.
 Tremble to tremble.
 The sprouts and baby oceans.